SuhailDTU/Mandatory-Assignment-2/Mandatory Assignment 2/README.txt

 1) Why is it so important that adjacent free blocks not be left as such?
 What would happen if they were permitted?

+ - The reason it is important to merge adjecent free blocks is because the allocation of blocks splits blocks to fit the requested size.
+If adjacent free blocks aren't merged together, the system will be unable to recognize that it can store a single larger chunk of data across the adjacent free blocks.

 2) Which function(s) need to be concerned about adjacent free blocks?

+  - Only the myfree() function needs to concerned with them.
+If it always checks for adjecent free blocks and merge if they are found, the problem will be solved before any other functions have to interact with the memory.

 3) Name one advantage of each strategy.

+  - "Best fit" has the advantage very low wasted space, at the cost of being processor intensive.

+    "Worst fit" causes much fewer gaps in memory, and is also processor intensive.

+    "First fit" has the advantage of being very fast since memory is allocated as soon as somewhere it can fit is found.

+    "Next fit" has the same advantage as first fit, with the added benefit of load balancing across the entire memory.

 4) Run the stress test on all strategies, and look at the results (tests.out).
 What is the significance of "Average largest free block"?
 Which strategy